madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 We've taken that concept and extended it into what we're calling "Scrum of Scrums", where a representative from each team takes part in two or three meetings spread across a week to state what their team's goal for the week is, and how they're progressing with it.
 The objective of these meetings differs to that of a regular scrum meeting, in that it serves only to give even more visibility over what other teams within the company are doing.

 ## Extreme programming

+[Extreme programming][xp] is a popular methodology that encompasses many different programming practices, most of which are beyond the scope of this article.
+That said, two practices in particular are very useful when it comes to promoting communication within your team: pair programming and "whole team".

 ### Pair programming